qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/notes.md

 layout: default
 ---

-The following are a list of resources I find useful for anyone interested in Malware analysis, Reverse engineering or just Computer science in general:
+The following are a list of resources I find useful for anyone interested in Malware analysis, Reverse engineering or just computer science in general:

 # YouTube